-Remove your spouse’s authorized user status if you want to keep them from running up a balance that creditors won’t hold them responsible for.
+Remove your spouse’s authorized user status from any credit cards if you want to keep them from running up a balance that creditors won’t hold them responsible for.
 (Check with your attorney before closing accounts if your spouse is financially dependent on you.)

 Don’t trust your ex-spouse to make payments on accounts that have your name on them.
 That includes mortgages and car loans, even if your spouse is still living in the house or driving the car.
 Often, people aren’t as responsible with financial accounts that don’t directly affect them.